nuxion/terraform-google-k3s-server/README.md

 # k3s main server module for google provider

-A module and
 This repo contains modules for running a k3s cluster on [Google Cloud Platform](https://cloud.google.com/)

-It has two modules.
-The main one is for the k3s server.
-The server is installed in standalone mode using SQLite instead of etcd.

 The other module could be used as a node template for the agents.
 In this way, and because nodes usually will be used in pools, it's possible to combine different templates with the [instance group manager option](https://cloud.google.com/compute/docs/instance-groups) of GCP.
 Check [examples/](examples/).